Empire Gudgeon - Hypseleotris compressa : Complete Fish Profile & Care Guide

 To provide a comfortable environment for the Empire Gudgeons, it is advisable to use a dark substrate and decorate the aquarium with plants and decor.
 These fish appreciate shady areas among dense planting to feel secure, which, in turn, encourages them to display their most vibrant colours.

-The colour varies in Empire Gudgeons, but generally, they have a yellowish-tan to golden-brown head.
-However, it can occasionally be dark brown, and its body is usually a brownish-bronze or orangey-red colour.
-The fins are a dusky colour edged in black followed by white, and the pectoral and pelvic fins have no colour.
+The colour of the Empire Gudgeon varies, but generally, they have a yellowish-tan to golden-brown head, with the body usually being a brownish-bronze or orangey-red colour.
+Occasionally, the head can be dark brown.
+Their fins are a dusky colour, edged in black followed by white, and the pectoral and pelvic fins have no colour.

 |Scientific Name||Hypseleotris compressa|

 |Diet & Feeding||Omnivore|

 You can discover the fascinating Empire Gudgeon in the far-off reaches of Australia and New Guinea.
 These fish are endemic to the Pilbara and Kimberley regions of Western Australia state, extending throughout the eastern and northern coastlines of the continent, all the way to the Towamba River System in New South Wales state.
 But that's not all; you can also find them in the Torres Strait, around Horn Island and Muralag.

 In the wild, Empire Gudgeons inhabit the lower reaches of flowing streams, rivers and creeks but can also be found in still water, tolerating seawater-level salinity.
 They love to live amongst tree roots and vegetation, occasionally hiding among rocks and using them as caves.
 Interestingly, juveniles are often found in hard brackish estuaries.